vogon101/SLang/FEATURES.md

     * 2 == 2 && 3!=4 Fails
     * Has to be (2==2) && (3!=4)
 * User defined functions
   * Unlike in SLang0, SLang1 supports UDFs.
-These are simply assigned to vaiables
+These are simply assigned to variables
   * myFunction = () => {print("HI")}
   * They can also be passed as parameters
     * func ( () => {print("HI")} )
   * They cannot be called inline (i.e. ()={}() fails)
+* Scoping
+  * Also unlike SLang0, SLang1 has a scope stack behind it.
+This means that variables defined in a function, cannot be accessed from outside
+  * Functions can read, but not write to variables above their scope